 - Proxies not as fast as advertised

-Netnut takes pride in its special proxy technology that should make its IPs FAST (that’s their main selling point) and hard to block.
-It’s achieved by routing traffic through ISPs instead of end users’ devices.
-In reality, our tests show both the speed and performance to be decent, but not the best.
+NetNut takes pride in a special proxy technology that should make its IPs FAST (that’s the main selling point) and hard to block.
+The feat is achieved by routing traffic directly through ISPs instead of end users’ devices.
+In reality, our tests show that both the speed and performance are decent, but not the best.
 As the company doesn’t seem to stand out in other ways, I’ve placed it in the middle of the pack.
 Netnut seems not to disclose how many IPs they have or where they are located, only stating that they are highly scalable and all around the world.

-If you opt for Netnut, their plans start from 300$ for 20GB ($15/GB).
+If you opt for NetNut, the plans start from 300$ for 20GB ($15/GB).
 The most popular option is Professional which will give you 100GB for $700.
 There are no plans with unlimited traffic.
-Overall, their pricing is pretty decent looking at the competition.
+Overall, NetNut’s pricing is pretty decent looking at the competition.